-Sustainable resource levels for states and EPA are critical to efforts to streamline and modernize permitting processes.
-Support from states and tribes, including state and tribal capacity for maintaining and increasing delegation, is also critical.
+Sustainable resource levels for states, tribes, and EPA are critical to efforts to streamline and modernize permitting processes.
+Support from states and tribes, including state and tribal capacity for maintaining and increasing delegation, is also critical to streamlining and modernizing permitting processes.
 The global shift to digital services for communication and transaction raises expectations of EPA stakeholders and provides more robust approaches and technologies for developing electronic services.